DEFRA/water-abstraction-team/jobs/service.md

 We have no other details on this job other than what you can determine in `src/modules/gauging-stations/jobs/sync-licence-version-purpose-conditions-from-digitise.js`.

-### Licence not in charge version workflow

-- **request** N/A
-- **Schedule** Every 6th hour of the day (00:00, 06:00, 12:00, and 18:00)

-We _think_ this job looks for licences that do not have a charge version.
-For those it finds it creates a `water.charge_version_workflow` record.
-We as yet have had no need to interact with this table so we don't know what then happens with the information.

 ### Gauging Stations Sync

 - **request** N/A